pip-services/pip-services-docs/content/en/conceptual/locks/memory_locks/_index.md

 ### Wrapping up

 In this tutorial, we have learned how to use the MemoryLock and NullLock components.
-First, we saw that the first component allows us to create a lock that can be used to synchronize the execution of a process using shared memory.
-Then, we saw how to create, acquire, and release this kind of lock and an example of how to apply this component.
+First, we saw the ILock interface, which must be implemented by all locks.
+Next, we learned that the MemoryLock class allows us to create a lock that can be used to synchronize the execution of a process using shared memory.
+Then, we saw how to create, acquire, and release this type of lock and an example of how to apply this component.

 Finally, we learned that the NullLock is a dummy component that only simulates the behavior of a lock.
-Thus, we replaced the MemoryLock in the previous example with a NullLock and saw that the main difference is that the latter doesn't affect the execution of the program.
+Thus, we replaced the MemoryLock in the previous example with a NullLock and saw that the main difference is that the latter doesn’t affect the execution of the program.